Title

 The BAI Joint Department Administrative Order No. 01 establishes guidelines for declaring areas as rabies-free zones in the Philippines, aiming to eliminate rabies through coordinated efforts among government agencies, local governments, and communities by 2020.

-A Rabies-Free Zone/Area refers to an area with no confirmed human or animal rabies case, dog bites, or indigenously acquired infection by a lyssavirus at any time during the previous two years, in the presence of an adequate surveillance system and import policy, and satisfying all criteria for rabies-free zone declaration.
+An area with no confirmed human or animal rabies case, bats, or indigenously acquired infection by a lyssavirus during the previous two (2) years in the presence of an adequate surveillance system and import policy, and after satisfying all criteria for declaration.

 Analyze Cases Smarter, Faster